felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/faqs/en/create-ref-codes.md

 1. In the **Base options** section, specify the ref code for your service type in the **Code** field.
 1. Fill in the other sections in the page as needed, then click **Save**.
 1. Repeat the process for all the service types you support for each delivery platform.

+The following account profile codes are typically used, but may vary depending on the specific Lightspeed setup:

+- `PICKUP`, for takeaway orders.
+- `DELIVERY`, for delivery orders.
+- `LOCAL`, for eat-in orders.

+Other specific service type ref codes must be used when you connect Lightspeed K Series to delivery platforms such as Deliveroo, Uber Eats, and Just Eat.
+For more details, see [Food Ordering Platforms](/apps/ikentoo-lightspeed/food-ordering-platforms).

 ## Discounts